 Figure 4.
 The progression of the disease severity in individual accessions at two-week time intervals after inoculation

 The disease progression curve of Fusarium oxysporum f. sp. capsici (FOC) on hot pepper accessions, monitored at different plant ages, is shown in Figure 5.
 The association between time (in weeks) and the percentage of disease severity throughout various plant ages is described in this graph.
 The graph shows how the disease severity increases, especially as the plants age.
 There is a slow growth phase at first with few symptoms at initial stages, but as the plants get older, the disease severity quickly rises, following a normal exponential growth pattern.
-This implies that the pathogen starts to establish itself when a plant is first infected, although the disease severity is often mild.
+This implies that the pathogen starts to establish itself when a plant is first infected, although the disease severity is often mild (Reference).
 However, the disease worsens over time as the pathogen multiplies and spreads throughout the plant, producing visible symptoms.
-Sharper slopes indicate a more aggressive advancement of the disease, and the curve's shape can reveal information about the rate of disease development.
+Sharper slopes indicate a more aggressive advancement of the disease, and the curve's shape can reveal information about the rate of disease development (reference).
 The trapezoidal structure of the graph indicates that following an initial phase of fast escalation, the disease severity tends to stabilize.
 This data emphasizes the significance of tracking disease progression at various plant ages to carry out swift interventions, which is essential for creating efficient management plans.